Jeltje/defuse/README.md

   - defuse
   - get_reads (post processing)

-All three tools need the same config file, which is provided in the repository (`config.txt`).
+All three tools need the same config file, which is provided in the repository (`hg38config.txt`).

 ## Creating reference input

 First, the reference dataset must be created by using the `reference` option in the container.
 This will create 109G of data, so use a working directory with enough space!
+The 109G is reduced to 39G before the program finishes.

-First, copy `config.txt` to your working directory, then run
+First, copy `hg38config.txt` to your working directory, then run

-``docker run -v /path/to/workdir:/data jeltje/defuse reference -c hg38.config.txt``
+``docker run -v /path/to/workdir:/data jeltje/defuse reference -c hg38config.txt``

-**This may take up to 24 hours to complete**
+**This may take up to 24 hours to complete**.
+The program creates a directory named `defuseData/` in your workdir.

 ## Running deFuse